Ke'Bryan Hayes Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in MLB with a collective 10.6 strikeouts per nine innings.
+- The White Sox pitching staff is fourth in MLB with a collective 10.4 strikeouts per nine innings.

-- The White Sox have a 6.93 team ERA that ranks 29th among all league pitching staffs.
+- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.

-- Giolito (0-0) starts for the White Sox, his second of the season.
+- Clevinger (1-0) starts for the White Sox, his second of the season.

-- In his last appearance on Saturday, the righty threw five innings against the Houston Astros, giving up two earned runs while surrendering five hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he tossed five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.